Floobits/diffshipper/README.md

 ## Build Instructions

 ### Dependencies
 To build, you'll need automake, [Jansson](http://www.digip.org/jansson/)>=2.4, pthreads, and pkg-config.
 Linux users also need libinotifytools-dev.
+Diffshipper also relies on [diff-match-patch-c](https://github.com/ggreer/diff-match-patch-c), but it comes bundled as a submodule in extern.

 #### OS X